 Your academic years are some of the most important and influential in your life.
 What you learn and how well you can portray your knowledge acquisition will dictate your future success.

 Therefore, it is understandable that many students are afraid of plagiarism.
 Whether you are wrongly accused or intentionally commit plagiarism, the practice has long-term, negative ramifications.
 However, we all know the rule Forewarned is Forearmed.
-Get a closer look on what is plagiarism and you will combat the fear of it for the whole college life.
+Get a closer look at what is plagiarism and you will combat the fear of it for your whole college life.

 What Is Plagiarism?